icons8/lunacy-docs/docs/release-notes/index.md

 ### Bug Fixes

 - Fixed bugs related to duplication and dragging objects
-- Now, color preview in borders displays gradients (there used to be only solid color of the first stop)
+- Fixed color preview in borderes.
+Now, color preview in borders displays gradients instead of displaying solid color of the first stop as it was before
 - Fixed bug that caused app crash when saving an empty file in .sketch format
 - Fixed bug related to redrawing of object effects while blur effect is active
 - Fixed bug while moving objects in edit mode